rockhopsoft/survloop/README.md

 # <a name="documentation"></a>Documentation

-Once installed, documentation of this system's database design can be found at /dashboard/db/all .
-This system's user experience design for data entry can be found at /dashboard/tree/map?all=1&alt=1 or publicly visible links like those above.
+Once installed, documentation of this system's database design can be found at /dashboard/db/all.
+This system's survey design can be found at /dashboard/surv-1/map?all=1&alt=1 or publicly visible links like those above.

+<a href="https://survloop.org/db/SL" target="_blank">https://survloop.org/db/SL</a>

 # <a name="roadmap"></a>Roadmap